sonic-net/sonic-utilities/doc/Command-Reference.md

 **config vnet del**

-This command deletes vnet with name vnet-name and its associated binded interfaces and routes.
+This command deletes vnet with vnet-name and its associated binded interfaces and routes.

 - Usage:
   ```